gnosisguild/pvss/crates/generator/README.md

-# Greco Generator
+# PVSS Generator

-A Rust library and CLI tool for generating cryptographic parameters and constants for Greco zero-knowledge proofs in BFV homomorphic encryption.
+A Rust library and CLI tool for generating cryptographic parameters and constants for zero-knowledge proofs in PVSS schemes using BFV homomorphic encryption.

 ## Features